Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 Section 3.
 Notice of Special Meetings

-Notice of the time, place and purpose of a special meeting of the Board shall be mailed to each Director, addressed to him at his address as it appears on the records of SIPC, not later than the seventh day before the day on which the meeting is to be held or telephoned or delivered to him personally, not later than the day before the day on which the meeting is to be held.
+Notice of the time, place and purpose of a special meeting of the Board shall be mailed to each Director, addressed to him at his address as it appears on the records of SIPC, not later than the seventh day before the day on which the meeting is to be held or be emailed, telephoned or delivered to him personally, not later than the day before the day on which the meeting is to be held.

 Section 4.
 Meeting by Telephone

-A meeting of the Board by telephone may be called by the Chairman; Vice-Chairman; or, at the request of any three Directors, by the Secretary or President; provided that (1) notice of the date, time, and purpose of the meeting by telephone has been sent via a reputable overnight delivery service, or sent via facsimile, to each Director, addressed to each Director's address or facsimile telephone number, as it appears on the records of SIPC, not later than the third day before the day on which the meeting by telephone is to be held, or (2) notice of the meeting by telephone has been delivered or given by telephone to each Director personally not less than twenty-four (24) hours before the time of the meeting by telephone.
+A meeting of the Board by telephone may be called by the Chairman; Vice-Chairman; or, at the request of any three Directors, by the Secretary or President; provided that (1) notice of the date, time, and purpose of the meeting by telephone has been sent via a reputable overnight delivery service, or sent via email or facsimile, to each Director, addressed to each Director's physical or electronic address or facsimile telephone number, as it appears on the records of SIPC, not later than the third day before the day on which the meeting by telephone is to be held, or (2) notice of the meeting by telephone has been delivered or given by telephone to each Director personally not less than twenty-four (24) hours before the time of the meeting by telephone.
 A meeting by telephone may not be held if any three Directors object.

 Section 5.
 Waiver of Notice